 - to enable session persistence.
 If you are a registered User, you will not have to re-enter your password for every page you view.

-- to generate aggregated visitor demographics and statistics to further improve our content and services to all our Users.
+- to generate visitor demographics and statistics to further improve our content and services to all our Users.

 For security reasons, we encrypt the content of the cookies we send to your browser.
 Furthermore, we do not store personal information in your cookies, such as your User ID, email address or password.